Roy Jones Jr. vs. Virgil Hill

-Roy Jones Jr. vs. Virgil Hill was a professional boxing match contested on April 25, 1998.
+Roy Jones Jr. vs. Virgil Hill, billad as The Real Gulf War, was a professional boxing match contested on April 25, 1998.

 Background

 Following his August 1997 victory over Montell Griffin, Roy Jones Jr. was linked to his WBC mandatory Michael Nunn.
 However, in November 1997 he vacated his belt to move up to heavyweight with a $6,000,000 deal to face former undisputed champion Buster Douglas on the table.
 Ultimately however Jones's father convinced him to stay at light heavyweight, telling him he was "risking his life" by fighting Douglas.
 Instead Jones signed to fight former light heavyweight champion Virgil Hill in a 12-round non-title fight at a 177 1/2 lb catchweight.
 HBO had been set to broadcast a bout between Ike Quartey and Pernell Whitaker, but following Whitaker testing positive for drugs, Jones agreed to face Hill to replace it.

 Hill had been out of the ring since his loss to WBO titleholder Dariusz Michalczewski in June 1997.

 In March Graciano Rocchigiani defeated Michael Nunn to win the WBC title that Jones vacated, with its president Jose Sulaiman installing Jones as his mandatory challenger, naming him a "champion in recess".

 Jones was a 6–1 favourite to win.